stefc/Tag-Flow/README.md

 To create a new tag-based list in your active note, open the Tag Selection Modal via Obsidian's command palette.
 Navigate to Tag Flow, Choose your desired tag, and a new list will be inserted at your cursor's location.

-## How to Install

-From within Obsidian:

-- Open Settings > Third-party plugin
-- Make sure Safe mode is off
-- Click Browse community plugins
-- Search for "Tag Flow"
-- Click Install
-- Once installed, close the community plugins window and activate the newly installed plugin

 ## Coming Soon: Planned Features

 The following are features we plan to implement in upcoming versions.
 Your feedback and contributions are welcome!